DragNeXt: Rethinking Drag-Based Image Editing: Methodology

-\textbf{Remark}. $\diamondsuit$\textbf{What can LRO do?} Different from the previous methods based on point motion supervision, LRO takes into account region-level information, which provides more robust guidance for latent code manipulation.
-Under such regional supervision, it is unnecessary to excessively focus on positions of some specific points, as there exists sufficient context information to guide dragging.

 \textbf{Progressive Backward Self-Intervention}.
 Figure \ref{figure:4} gives a brief illustration of our approach.
 Given an input image $\bm{x}$, we first encode it into latent space and perform DDIM inversion to produce $\bm{z}_{T}$.
-Then, PBSI is conducted from $T$ to $T'$ during the denoising procedure with $K$ iterations applied at each timestep.
+Then, PBSI is conducted from $T$ to $T'$ during denoising with $K$ iterations per timestep.
 We take the handle region $\bm{\vartheta}_i$ at the $k$-$th$ iteration of the timestep $t$ as an example to illustrate PBSI.
-We first extract the features of $\bm{z}_t^k$ by concatenating outputs from the last upsample blocks of all stages of $\bm{\varepsilon}_{\bm{\Theta}}(\bm{z}_t^k)$ and upsampling them to half of the resolution of $\bm{x}$, which are denoted as $\mathcal{F}(\bm{z}_t^k)$.
-Then, we estimate the intermediate drag state $\bm{\rho}_{i}^{t,k}$ for the handle region $\bm{\vartheta}_i$ within the extracted features $\mathcal{F}(\bm{z}_t^k)$ based on user-given conditions $\bm{\mathcal{C}}$, which can be described by Equation \ref{eq:5}:
+We first extract the features of $\bm{z}_t^k$ by concatenating outputs from the last upsample blocks of all stages of $\bm{\varepsilon}_{\bm{\Theta}}(\bm{z}_t^k)$ and upsampling them to half of the resolution of $\bm{x}$, denoted as $\mathcal{F}(\bm{z}_t^k)$.
+Then, we estimate the intermediate transformation state $\bm{\rho}_{i}^{t,k}$ for the handle region $\bm{\vartheta}_i$ within the extracted features $\mathcal{F}(\bm{z}_t^k)$ based on user-given conditions $\bm{\mathcal{C}}$, which can be described by Equation (\ref{eq:5}):